 The lack of archeological specimens of helmets does not necessarily indicate that they were not commonly used.
 Metal was in high demand in the Viking Age, and even more so later in the medieval period.
 Quality metals, such as those found in helmets, may have been melted down, refined, and repurposed, which may help to explain the lack of helmets in the archeological record.

-There is evidence in the historical record, such as in the representation of a Viking attack on Guérande in the Annales D’Angoulême (pictured below), that the Norsemen did wear helmets.
+There is evidence in the historical record, such as in the representation of a Viking attack on Guérande in the Miracles of St. Aubin (pictured below), that the Norsemen did wear helmets.
 Helmets are also mentioned in the sagas as being important and valuable possessions for warriors.

 We also know that helmets were commonly used in Scandinavia before the Viking Age.
-The Sutton-hoo helmets are perhaps among the most iconic post-Roman artifacts of Britain, and they belong to a shared culture that originated in Sweden, called the Vendel.
+Archeologists have found several helmets from the Vendel period in Sweden, around the 6th century, which bear a striking resemblance to the Sutton Hoo helmet dated to the same period.
 It is unlikely that Scandinavians of the Viking Age would have regressed so far as to give up on helmets.
-The technology was there and coupled with the artifacts we do have, and the historical and hagiographic record, we can say that the Vikings did wear helmets.
+The technology was there and coupled with the artifacts we do have, and the historical and hagiographic record, we can say that the Vikings, at least the wealthy ones, did wear helmets.

 Who is right?